Jon Duplantier

-Jon Christopher Duplantier (born July 11, 1994) is an American professional baseball pitcher for the Hanshin Tigers of Nippon Professional Baseball (NPB).
-The Arizona Diamondbacks selected Duplantier in the third round of the 2016 Major League Baseball draft.
-He made his Major League Baseball (MLB) debut in 2019 with the Diamondbacks.
+Jon Christopher Duplantier (born July 11, 1994) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks, and in NPB for the Hanshin Tigers and the Yokohama DeNA BayStars.
+The Diamondbacks selected Duplantier in the third round of the 2016 MLB draft.

 Career

 Amateur career

 Duplantier attended Seven Lakes High School in Katy, Texas, and Rice University.
 He played college baseball for the Rice Owls.
 After missing the 2015 season due to a shoulder injury, Duplantier returned in 2016, and was named the Conference USA Pitcher of the Year.

 Arizona Diamondbacks

 The Arizona Diamondbacks selected Duplantier in the third round of the 2016 Major League Baseball draft.
 He made his professional debut with the Hillsboro Hops in June 2016, and pitched one inning there, striking out the side.
 He started 2017 with the Kane County Cougars and was later promoted to the Visalia Rawhide, posting a combined 12–3 record with a 1.39 ERA in 25 games, including 24 starts between both teams.
 He played in the 2017 All-Star Futures Game.
 MLB Pipeline named him their Pipeline Pitcher of the Year.

 Duplantier spent the 2018 season pitching for the Jackson Generals.
 In 14 starts, he went 5–1 with a 2.55 ERA.

 On April 1, 2019, Duplantier was called up to the major leagues for the first time, and made his major league debut.
 He recorded three scoreless innings in relief and earned a save.
 He finished the season with a 1–1 record in 15 games (three starts).
 Duplantier did not appear in a game with Arizona in 2020 and did not play in a minor league game due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Duplantier was assigned to the Triple-A Reno Aces to begin the 2021 season.
 He struggled to a 7.78 ERA in four games between Reno and the rookie-level Arizona League Diamondbacks, and fared worse in the majors, struggling to a 13.15 ERA with 12 strikeouts in 13 innings over four appearances.
 While pitching in the minor leagues, Duplantier suffered a season-ending lat strain.
 Since injured players cannot be placed on outright waivers, the Diamondbacks released Duplantier on July 27, 2021.

 On July 31, the Diamondbacks re-signed Duplantier to a minor league contract.
 He elected minor league free agency following the season.